Find us on Facebook

 A couple of months ago I launched a brand new e-commerce store that sells hand-poured, eco-friendly soy candles.

-I’ve been pretty actively promoting it via social media and blogger relations (you can see my marketing outline here), but I knew that I wanted email marketing to be a part of my mix.
+I’ve been pretty actively promoting it via social media and blogger relations, but I knew that I wanted email marketing to be a part of my mix.

 The problem (maybe one that you have, too) is I had 0 people on my list unless you count myself.